Zenith Data Systems: Foundation (1979–1982)

-Zenith Data Systems Corporation (ZDS) was founded in October 1979 following the US$64.5-million acquisition of the Heath Company from Schlumberger Limited by the Zenith Radio Company.
+Zenith Data Systems Corporation (ZDS) was founded in October 1979 following the US$64.5-million acquisition of the Heath Company—the only consumer business at Schlumberger—by the Zenith Radio Company.
 The company's initial headquarters were located in Heath's own headquarters in St. Joseph, Michigan.
 Edward J. Roberts, who joined the Zenith Radio Company in 1971, was named ZDS's first president.
 Heath was a manufacturer of microcomputers and do-it-yourself electronics kits, the latter sold under the Heathkit brand; meanwhile, Zenith Radio Company (later Zenith Electronics) had long been a market leader in the American electronics industry, particularly with radios and television sets.